Dryden Hunt: Professional

+Hunt made the Panthers roster out of training camp to begin the 2019–20 season.
+However, in November, after playing in 20 games, registering only four assists, he was placed on waivers.
+After going unclaimed, he was assigned to the AHL.
+He appeared in 35 games with Springfield, scoring 13 goals and 29 points.
+He was recalled in February 2020 and played in one more game with Florida, suffering a lower-body injury in the game, before the NHL suspended the season due to the COVID-19 pandemic on 12 March.
+When play resumed for the 2020 Stanley Cup playoffs, Hunt made his playoff debut in a best-of-five qualifying round versus the New York Islanders, appearing in two games.

-After his fourth season within the Panthers organization, Hunt as an impending restricted free agent was not tendered a qualifying offer by Florida, releasing him as a free agent.
+After his fourth season within the Panthers organization, Hunt as an impending restricted free agent was not tendered a qualifying offer by Florida, releasing him as an unrestricted free agent.
 On 10 October 2020, Hunt was signed to a one-year, two-way contract with the Arizona Coyotes.
-In the pandemic shortened 2020–21 season, Hunt remained on the Coyotes taxi squad and after his elevation in the roster and initially serving as a healthy scratch he made his debut for the Coyotes in a 4-3 defeat to the St. Louis Blues on 2 February 2021.
-Adding a physical presence when inserted into the lineup, Hunt posted 3 goals and 8 points through 26 games as the Coyotes missed the post-season.
+In the pandemic-shortened 2020–21 season, Hunt remained on the Coyotes taxi squad and after his elevation in the roster and initially serving as a healthy scratch he made his debut for the Coyotes in a 4–3 defeat to the St. Louis Blues on 2 February 2021.
+He scored his first goal with Arizona against Ville Husso in a 5–4 loss to the St. Louis Blues on 13 February.
+Adding a physical presence when inserted into the lineup, Hunt posted three goals and eight points through 26 games as the Coyotes missed the post-season.

 On 28 July 2021, Hunt signed as a free agent to a two-year deal with the New York Rangers.
 In the 2021–22 season, Hunt made his Rangers debut on season opening night, featuring on the fourth line in a 5–1 defeat to the Washington Capitals on 13 October 2021.
-He made his 100th NHL appearance on 5 November 2021, in a 6–5 overtime defeat to the Edmonton Oilers before registering his first goal with the Rangers in a 2-1 defeat to the Toronto Maple Leafs on 18 November 2021.
+He made his 100th NHL appearance on 5 November 2021, in a 6–5 overtime defeat to the Edmonton Oilers before registering his first goal with the Rangers in a 2–1 defeat to the Toronto Maple Leafs on 18 November 2021.
 While one of the Rangers leaders in hits, Hunt was elevated in the line-up through the season and recorded a career-high three assists on 12 March 2022, in a 7–4 victory over the Dallas Stars.
 He finished the regular season finishing with career highs of 76 games for 6 goals, 11 assists and 17 points.
-He went scoreless in 3 playoff appearances as the Rangers reached the Eastern Conference finals.
+He went scoreless in three playoff appearances as the Rangers reached the Eastern Conference finals.